saud-learning-services/instructions-and-other-templates/readme_template.md

 - notes about info

-> NOTE: this table contains sensitive information and should **NOT** be distributed or uploaded anywhere
+> :warning: NOTE: this table contains sensitive information and should **NOT** be distributed or uploaded anywhere

 ## Important Caveats
 - what would make this NOT WORK?

 ## Getting Started